arusdef/candela/README.md

 - [x] button needs to jump to next
 - [x] slideshow bug with going previous to new

-- [ ] half objects are relatively positioned, solved for transitions
+- [x] half objects are relatively positioned, solved for transitions
 - [ ] half width size testing!!!

+## mobile edits
-- [ ] mobile interaction/animation for closing section
+- [x] mobile interaction/animation for closing section
 - [ ] double click needed to open new sections?
-	- need to be taken out and treated as isolated animations separate from desktop.